-About third of all passenger cars are registered in the most densely populated regions: Almaty city, Almaty region and South Kazakhstan.
-Similar to distribution of the passenger cars, about 30-35% of all heavy duty vehicles and buses are registered in South Kazakhstan, Almaty and Kostanay regions.
-Vehicle density has tripled from 2003, and consisted 21.3 per 1000 people in 2012.
-Almaty and Astana are the cities with the highest vehicle density in the country, as shown in Figure 3.
-According to the Ministry of Internal Affairs of the Republic of Kazakhstan, almost 40% of all registered cars have engine size in the range of 1.5-2.0 liters, as seen in Figure 4.
-Planned increase of vehicle tax for cars with engine size bigger than 3.0 liters may reduce the share of such vehicles in the fleet from 2014.
+About third of all passengers cars are registered in the most densely populated regions: Almaty city, Almaty region and South Kazakhstan.
+Similar to distribution of the passenger cars, about 30-35% of all heavy duty vehicles and buses are registered in the South Kazakhstan, Almaty and Kostanay regions.
+Vehicle density has tripled from 2003 and consisted 21.3 per 1000 people in 2012.
+Almaty and Astana are the cities with the highest vehicle density in the country as shown in Figure 3

+&lt;sup>1 Agency of Statistics of the Republic of Kazakhstan